 - 1/2 cup (100 g) granulated white sugar

-2 Cream the butter and sugar: Place the softened butter, cream cheese, lemon zest, lemon extract, vanilla extract, both sugars and salt in the bowl of a stand mixer fit with a paddle attachment.
-Cream the ingredients together until the butter is light, fluffy, and clings to the side of the bowl.
+1 Beat the butter and sugar together: Place the softened butter, cream cheese, lemon zest, lemon extract, vanilla extract, both sugars and salt in the bowl of a stand mixer fit with a paddle attachment.
+Beat the ingredients together until the butter is light, fluffy, and clings to the side of the bowl.

-3 Beat in the egg and lemon juice: Add the egg and beat to incorporate.
+2 Beat in the egg and lemon juice: Add the egg and beat to incorporate.
 Scrape down the sides of the bowl with a spatula.
 Add the lemon juice and mix to incorporate, about a minute.
-The batter will look “broken” but don’t worry about that.
+The batter may look “broken” but don’t worry about that.
 Again scrape down the sides of the bowl.

 Using the flat bottom of a glass, press down and form thick disks, about 2 inches wide.
+If the dough starts sticking to the bottom of the glass, dip the glass in the sugar before continuing.
 Sprinkle some extra sugar over each cookie.

-7 Bake 11 to 13 minutes, or until the edges of the cookie are starting to turn golden brown.
-Let cool for 10 minutes on the baking sheet, then transfer the cookies to a wire rack to cool completely.
+7 Bake 12 to 15 minutes, or until the edges of the cookie are starting to turn golden brown.
+Let cool for 10 minutes on the baking sheet, then use a very thin spatula (like a fish spatula) to transfer the cookies to a wire rack to cool completely.
 Store in an airtight container for up to 3 days at room temperature.